oddbird/oddleventy/content/blog/2024/testing-fastapi.md

     assert smoothies == ...  # Some assertion about the `make_smoothie` function
 ```

-Notice we don't need to import or call the fixture, we get the return value (a
+Notice we don't need to import or call the fixture; we get the return value (a
 list of `Fruit` instances) by adding a parameter to our tests.
 This is a simple
 example, but in the next sections we will see how to use fixtures to factor out
 complex setup logic for our FastAPI tests.